Tuesday, May 20th, 2025

 - ➤ Charlotte oncologists stress the need for regular prostate cancer screenings after former President Biden’s recent diagnosis, noting that one in eight men will be diagnosed with the disease in their lifetime.
 They explained that aggressive cancers require careful management and urged patients to discuss symptoms like changes in urination with their primary care doctor—ensuring timely treatment decisions.
 Queen City News

-SPORTS NEWS
+TRAVEL NEWS

 Supporting our sponsors is one of the best ways to support Daily Huntersville.